w3f/polkadot-wiki/docs/learn/learn-comparisons-avalanche.md

 !!!info
     To keep the content on this page factually correct and up-to-date, [contributions](https://github.com/w3f/polkadot-wiki#contributing-to-documentation) are welcome.

-Polkadot and Avalanche both have an architecture that allows for application-specific blockchains to be designed and connected to a primary network.
-In Polkadot, the primary network is the relay chain and Avalanche does this with 3 main chains - the P-chain, X-chain, and C-chain (which collectively is known as the "Primary Chain").
-Similar to how
+Polkadot and Avalanche both have architectures that enable application-specific blockchains to connect to a primary network for publicly available state verification.
+In Polkadot, the primary network is the relay chain, while Avalanche uses three main chains—P-chain, X-chain, and C-chain—collectively known as the "Primary Chain."
+Similar to Polkadot's parachains and rollups, Avalanche uses [subnets](https://docs.avax.network/subnets).
+Both networks employ a PoS mechanism where validators stake tokens to secure the network.
-Polkadot has parachains/rollups that connect to the relay chain, Avalanche has what’s called [subnets](https://docs.avax.network/subnets).
-Similar to Polkadot, Avalanche also uses a PoS mechanism for achieving consensus.
-The validators stake their AVAX tokens in order to participate in the PoS system and secure the network.

 ## Architecture

-Avalanche's architecture separates the responsibility of a layer-1 smart contract platform into three chains.
-This allows for a separation of concern over validators and consensus, transactions, and smart contract execution.
-Avalanche uses a DAG (Directed Acyclic Graph) structure for one of its chains which is non-linear.
-Polkadot uses the linear chain structure similar to Bitcoin and Ethereum.
+Avalanche's architecture separates responsibilities into three chains, enabling distinct roles for validators, transactions, and smart contract execution.
+The X-chain uses a DAG (Directed Acyclic Graph) structure, which is non-linear, while Polkadot uses a linear chain structure similar to Bitcoin and Ethereum.

 ![avalanche-network](../assets/comparisons/avalanche/avalanche-network.png)

 Image source: [Avalanche docs](https://docs.avax.network/).

 Smart contracts in Polkadot are implemented on [parachains](https://docs.polkadot.com/develop/smart-contracts/evm/).
-Avalanche takes a similar approach, with the Avalanche Primary Network split into three blockchains:
+Avalanche's Primary Network is divided into three blockchains:

 ### P-chain (Platform)